Estimating the strength of Lorentzian distribution in non-commutative geometry by solar system tests: Parameter constraints given by the solar system tests

 Therefore, the time (coordinate time $t$) required for a photon to move from its perihelion $r_{0}$ to a point $r$ is

 When $r \gg r_{0}$, above formula could be approximated as

-Assuming a radar wave emitted from the Earth, travels through the Sun's gravitational field, reaches a planet on the other side of the Sun, and then returns to the Earth along the same path.
+Assuming that a radar wave emits from the Earth, traveling through the Sun's gravitational field, then reaches a planet on the other side of the Sun, and finally returns back to the Earth along the same path.
 The total time of the radar echo is

 where $r_{\mathrm{E}}$ is the Earth-Sun distance, $r_{\mathrm{p}}$ is planet-Sun distance and $r_{0}$ is radar wave-Sun distance when at perihelion.

 is time delay caused by effect of GR.
 And

 is extra time delay due to non-commutative geometry.